laravel-enso/tables/README.md

 ];
 ```

 - `validations`, string, values may be `always`/`local`, default `local`.
-When parsing the template, the given options are validated
-because we want to avoid misconfiguration leading to unexpected results.
-It makes sense to run the validator just
-during development, however, if you want to also run it in production, you may configure that here.
+When parsing the template, the given options are validated because we want to avoid misconfiguration leading to unexpected results.
+It makes sense to run the validator just during development, however, if you want to also run it in production, you may configure that here.
 - `labels`, array of options for the header names of the implicit columns.
-Note that these labels are also translated
-if a translation function is given to the VueJS component, through the `i18n` parameter.
+Note that these labels are also translated if a translation function is given to the VueJS component, through the `i18n` parameter.
 Options:
     - `crtNo` is the current line number, default `#`
     - `actions`, is the last table column that contains the row's buttons, default `Actions`
 - `lengthMenu`, array of numbers, default `[10, 15, 20, 25, 30]` representing the pagination options for the table.
-For each table's JSON template, the `lengthMenu` parameter is also available, and, if given, it will have higher priority over the
+For each table's JSON template, the `lengthMenu` parameter is also available, and, if given, it will have higher priority over the global configuration.
-global configuration.
 This allows for some tables to have a different pagination than the default.
 - `buttons`, array of button configurations, with 2 types:
-    - `global`, these buttons are the buttons that are rendered above the search input, global for the whole table,
-    which do not depend on the data of a particular row.
+    - `global`, these buttons are the buttons that are rendered above the search input, global for the whole table, which do not depend on the data of a particular row.
 Defaults:
        - `create`, button for creating a new resource
        - `excel`, button for exporting the contents of the table.
-Note: The export process takes into account your current
-       sorting and filtering.
+Note: The export process takes into account your current sorting and filtering.
     - `row`, these are the buttons rendered in the `action` column, and defaults include:
     `show`, `edit`, `destroy`, `download`
 - `style`, array of style configurations, with 2 sections:
-    - `default`, array of classes, default is `['striped', 'hover', 'bordered', 'center']`, that are applied by default
-    for all tables.
+    - `default`, array of classes, default is `['striped', 'hover', 'bordered', 'center']`, that are applied by default for all tables.
 Note that you should set only one alignment specific class in the default.
     - `mapping`, array of configurations for the styles.
-While designed for/with Bulma, you may specify here custom
-    classes in order to personalize your tables
+While designed for/with Bulma, you may specify here custom classes in order to personalize your tables
-- `boolean`, array of configuration - HTML code mappings, that give you the option of customizing the rendering of
-boolean type columns
 - `export`, array configuration options for exporting the contents of a file.
-Note: The export process takes
-into account your current sorting and filtering.
+Note: The export process takes into account your current sorting and filtering.
 Available options:
     - `path`, string, folder where the temporary export file is saved, default `exports`.
-This folder is expected
-    to reside in `storage/app`
+This folder is expected to reside in `storage/app`
     - `limit`, number, the maximum limit of results that are exported, default 20000.
-You may want to tweak this depending on
-    the time the export takes, the size of the file, etc.
+You may want to tweak this depending on the time the export takes, the size of the file, etc.
     - `maxExecutionTime`, number, max number of seconds for the php script to run, before it times out.
-You may need
-     to adjust this depending on how big your reports are.
+You may need to adjust this depending on how big your reports are.
     - `notifications`, array of notification options, default `['broadcast', 'database']`.
 Note that
-    email notifications are always used for sending the actual export file, so you should take into account email attachment size and
-    mail server timeout / other limitations when choosing values for the export.
+    email notifications are always used for sending the actual export file, so you should take into account email attachment size and mail server timeout / other limitations when choosing values for the export.

 #### Template
 ```JSON